Presentation: Patient with a genetic diagnosis of Lynch syndrome

 - Patients with Lynch syndrome can be offered personalised risk management, which includes surveillance, risk-reducing surgery, screening for helicobacter pylori and the use of aspirin for chemoprophylaxis.

 - Alert!
-The lifetime risk of associated cancers can vary significantly depending on the causative gene.
+The lifetime risk of associated cancers can vary significantly depending on the causative gene; there are 4 different genes which are associated with Lynch syndrome.
 It is important to ascertain this prior to making management recommendations.

 Example clinical scenario